 This section on Managed Discretionary Account (MDA) structure helps you familiarise with the regulatory framework through which we provide our service to you.
+MDA service is a type of discretionary investment management.
 We manage the wealth of our clients through this structure.
 The financial advice that we provide is part of the MDA service that we provide.

 MDA service as digital advice

-The 'general financial advice' and 'personal financial advice' that we provide as part our MDA service is in the form of digital advice.
+The 'general financial advice' and 'personal financial advice' that we provide — as part of our MDA service — are in the form of digital advice.

 - Statement of Advice (SOA);

 - Link to Product Disclosure Statement (PDS), if any, of each investment product such as an ETF that forms part of the client's QuietGrowth Model Portfolios; and